You will love this traditional recipe for Italian Easter Taralli Cookies. These featherlike tadal cookies are both

-A couple of weeks ago, I shared a picture of the egg taralli that were made by la signora Filomena, my friend’s mom.
+A short while ago, I shared a picture of the egg taralli that were made by la signora Filomena, my friend’s mom.
 There were so many of you that wrote to me requesting the recipe.
 In the span of a few weeks, I tried the recipe three times, trying to get it right.
 I am finally ready to share the recipe with all of you and more importantly, la signora Filomena’s advice when making these egg taralli.

 For those of you visiting for the first time, you need to know that I have a taralli obsession.
 A while back, I posted my mom’s Glazed Italian Egg Taralli.
 My mom would always make these around Easter and throughout the year because we loved them that much.
 I have tried to reproduce her recipe -it’s good, but I am curious to see the results if I apply la signora Filomena’s tips.
 With that being said, my to-do list just got longer… I will remake my mom’s egg taralli recipe with la signora Filomena’s advice.
 But for now, here is the Best Homemade Italian Easter Egg Taralli di Filomena… are you ready?